Who are we?

 The Society has pioneered a Youth Musical Appreciation Development Scheme which provides free entrance to the Society’s events for all young people under 16 years of age and all students in the Borough.
 An annual event in the Society’s calendar is a concert put on by the students of the Redbridge Music Service; this provides an opportunity for the students to perform to a live and discerning audience and provides an important showcase for the extraordinary talent of the young musicians in our Borough.

-Between October 2015 and May 2016 will be holding four events (27th October, 13th November, 9th December and 26th January) at the Lambourne Room, Redbridge Town Hall and four meetings (23rd February, 22nd March, 26th April and 24th May) at the Churchill Room, Wanstead Library.
-All events, with the exception of those on Friday 13th November and Wednesday 9th December 2015, will take place on Tuesday evenings between 8pm and 10pm in a relaxed and friendly atmosphere with a break for complimentary light refreshments during which time members can socialise and meet the artists and speakers.
-The Society’s Annual General Meeting (for members only) will take place from 7:30 to 7:50pm on Tuesday 24th May 2016 at the Churchill Room (Wanstead Library) prior to the main event of the evening, which will of course be open to members and visitors.
+Between October 2017 and May 2018 will be holding seven events (31 October, 5 December and 23 January, 20 February, 20 March, 24 April and 22 May) at the Churchill Room, Wanstead Library.
+All events will take place on Tuesday evenings between 8pm and 10pm in a relaxed and friendly atmosphere with a break for complimentary light refreshments during which time members can socialise and meet the artists and speakers.
+The Society’s Annual General Meeting (for members only) will take place from 7:30 to 7:50pm on Tuesday 22 May 2018 at the Churchill Room (Wanstead Library) prior to the main event of the evening, which will of course be open to members and visitors.

-Both venues are fully equipped for disability access, are well served by local transport links and have adequate car parking facilities nearby.
-The Lambourne Room in Redbridge Town Hall (128-142 High Road, Ilford IG11 1DD) is best approached by the Town Hall entrance opposite the Kenneth More Theatre in Oakfield Road.
+Wanstead Library is fully equipped for disability access; it is well served by local transport links and has adequate free car parking facilities nearby.
 Wanstead Library is located in Spratt Hall Road, Wanstead, London, E11 2RQ and is very close to Wanstead Underground Station.